 Make sure to catch “Halloween Kills” on the big screen starting Oct.
 15. The sequel in the “Halloween” reboot trilogy garnered a lot of buzz after its filming in Wilmington.
 The heroine from the original 1978 “Halloween,” Jamie Lee Curtis, reprises her role for a new story.
 After believing she had successfully killed her nemesis, murderer Michael Meyers, Laurie Strode (Curtis) finds out that he has in fact escaped her trap and his ritual bloodbath resumes.
 Strode, along with her daughter and a group of other survivors of Michael’s first rampage, set out to hunt Michael down, once and for all.

 In honor of the movie’s release, enter the Visit North Carolina sweepstakes through Oct.
-31 for a chance to win a three-day getaway to Wilmington for two including lodging at Dreamers Welcome, a guided Ghost Walk of Old Wilmington, a sunset cruise on the Cape Fear River and much more.
+31 for a chance to win a three-day getaway to Wilmington for two including lodging at DREAMERS by DW, a guided Ghost Walk of Old Wilmington, a sunset cruise on the Cape Fear River and much more.

 Wilmington is chock full of true ghostly stories and authentically haunted spots, and it is home to spirits young and old, friendly and sinister.
 Plan a Hallo-Scream getaway this fall to the South’s favorite haunted destination for a scary good time.